 My arch enemy, especially on the heathered moors or in the wooded valleys during Summer.
 You know how it goes.
-You sit to eat some fruit or grab a juice and voila, there it is, hovering around you.
+You sit to eat some fruit or grab a juice and voila, there it is, a wasp hovering around you.

 This is where you fall into one of three categories: